How to Transition from Employer Insurance to Medicare

 Switching from employer insurance to Medicare involves understanding when and how to make the transition to avoid penalties and gaps in coverage.

 To be eligible for Medicare, you need to be age 65 or older.
 Along with age, you must be a U.S. citizen or a legal permanent resident for at least five years.
 People under 65 may qualify if they have certain conditions like end-stage renal disease.
+Once you meet the age requirement and other conditions, you can start your transition process.
+If you’re still employed and have group health coverage, make sure your employer plan is considered "

 Enrollment Periods and Deadlines

-Initial Enrollment Period (IEP): This is a seven-month window around your 65th birthday.
+Initial Enrollment Period (IEP) : This is a seven-month window around your 65th birthday.
 It starts three months before your birthday month and ends three months after.

 For example, if you turn 65 in July, your IEP is from April to October.
 Signing up during IEP helps you avoid late penalties and ensures you have coverage when you need it.